collapseeee/PythonBaseNumberEncoder/README.md

 By Collapseeee.
 24 September 2024.

 ## Background.
-> I got a problem of the program from my friend.
-I found it's a very interesting idea to work on, I decided to work on its for a day.
-> This program is in Python.
-My background in the language is not really good.
-But there're still some foundation knowledge.
-> Currently, I am studying on Software Engineering major. and is focusing on Java Programming.
-> While I was writing the program, I recalled my Python skill via searching for list operation.
+> I got a problem with the program from my friend.
+I found it's a very interesting idea to work on, so I decided to work on it for a day.
+This program is in Python.
+My background in the language is not really good, but there is still some foundational knowledge.
+Currently, I am studying Software Engineering as my major and am focusing on Java Programming.
+While I was writing the program, I recalled my Python skills by searching for list operations.

 ## What does the program do?
 To translate or encode the input float number to the base number that the user wanted to.